Home ยป Recipes ยป dessert

 Notes

-Do not use an electric mixture instead use a spatula to mix the ingredients.
+Do not use an electric mixer instead, use a spatula to mix the ingredients.

 I do not recommend freezing the cookie dough.
 You can, however, freeze the cooled, baked cookies to enjoy at a later date.